 Boomers are caring for their parents and are aware and focused on independence for their own futures.
-They are aware of their aging and are being proactive towards ensuring their homes are equipped now for their needs in the future, and they have the money to get these projects done.
+They are aware of their aging and are being proactive, making sure their homes are equipped now for their needs in the future, and they have the money to get these projects done.

-Adults 55+ controls more than three-fourths of America’s wealth and outspend younger consumers in all major purchases 2:1 on a per capita basis.
-Not to mention, Boomers see the the money they spend on aging-in-place as an added value to their homes.
+Adults 55+ control more than three-fourths of America’s wealth and outspend younger consumers 2:1 on a per capita basis.
+Not to mention, Boomers see the the money they spend on aging in place as an added value to their homes.
 An investment in something they have spent their lives in.

 Boomers are the most valuable consumers online

-More importantly, boomers are researching and purchasing aging-in-place products and services online.
+Boomers are researching and purchasing aging in place products and services online.
 They are the web’s most valuable consumers, they see the Internet as their most valuable and trusted source of information when making a major purchase and are spending over $7 billion online annually.

-Many of the clients we work with in the 50-plus space, are looking for ways to either enter the aging-in-place space, or expand their offerings within it.
+Many of the clients we work with are looking for ways to either enter the aging in place space, or expand their offerings within it.

 Aging in place is a represents a changing trend in consumer tastes.
 For more information on aging-in-place download our trend sheet here.3 Comments